Wine Schools and Colleges in the U.S.

 Advanced studies in wine and spirits aren't typically available, but certificate and associate's degree programs are commonly...

-A sommelier training program prepares students for careers in the wine and food industries.
-Students can learn wine-tasting...
+Learn about sommelier training programs, which can help students prepare for careers in the wine and food industries.
+Read...

 - When Is the Best Time to Transfer Schools?